mmamontx/ja2-stracciatella-mp/README.md

 ## Backlog

 - Regular priority:
-    - Make client actions be processed on the server (i.e., so that the clients can trigger actions and observe their effect via the replication mechanism).
+    - Implement remaining RPC actions from the client.
     - Replicate ground items.
     - Propagate time (including time compressions) from the server to clients.
+- Low priority:
+    - Fix the occasional crash on the client connection to the lobby.
     - Replicate all SOLDIERTYPE pointers that it makes sense to.
 (Or wait until it will be resolved by itself.)
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
-- Low priority:
+    - Reset the time compression button when a new player connects to the lobby.
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).
     - Fix player name appearance in the chat on client side.